flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/front/autobrake-gear.md

 It has 4 settings: OFF, LO, MED and MAX.

-MED mode sends progressive pressure to the brakes 2 s after the ground spoilers deploy in order to decelerate the aircraft at 3 m/s² (9.8 ft/s²) LO mode sends progressive pressure to the brakes 2 s after the ground spoilers deploy, in order to decelerate the aircraft at 2 m/s² (6.6 ft/s²).

 - MAX (takeoff):
     - If the flight crew aborts the takeoff, maximum pressure goes to the brakes when the ground spoilers are being deployed.
     - Can only be activated for takeoff and not while airborne.